 6.3 Attendance and quorum

 All of the ESCC members are expected to attend all meetings of the ESCC.
-However, it is acknowledged that attendance will not be possible in some limited circumstances (for example, due to annual leave or attendance at important international meetings).
+However, it is acknowledged that attendance will not be possible in some limited circumstances (for example, because of annual leave or attendance at important international meetings).
 Where any member is unable to attend (for any reason) they will advise the ESC Team in advance of the meeting.

 Where the Chair(s) is unable to attend the meeting they will delegate to a Deputy Chair.
 The Chair(s) and Deputy Chair(s) will ensure their availability for all meetings.